TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/import-devices.md

 {{< /tabs/tab >}}

 {{< tabs/tab "CLI" >}}

 ### Import devices via the CLI

-You need the latest version of `ttn-lw-cli`, the CLI for {{% tts %}}.
+To complete these steps, you need the have the latest version of `ttn-lw-cli` installed on your system.

 {{< cli-only >}}

-To import the devices.json file, run the following command in `ttn-lw-cli`.
+To import `devices.json` file in {{% tts %}}, run the following command with `ttn-lw-cli`:

 ```bash
 $ ttn-lw-cli end-devices create --application-id "imported-application" < devices.json
 ```

-This will import your devices on {{% tts %}}.
-In case any device fails, you see a relevant error message at the end of the output.
+This will import your devices in {{% tts %}}.
+In case any device import fails, you will see a relevant error message at the end of the output.

-If the import was successful, your devices is added to the list of end-devices in your application.
+If the import was successful, you will see your devices added to the list of end devices in your application.

 {{< /tabs/tab >}}